JavOrraca/LLaMA_in_R/README.md

-# LLaMA in R
+# LLaMA-2-7B in R
-This repo was set up to learn how to interact with the LLaMA implementation in R following a walk-through from Posit AI blog post [_LLaMA in R with Keras and TensorFlow_](https://blogs.rstudio.com/ai/posts/2023-05-25-llama-tensorflow-keras/), by Tomasz Kalinowski.
+This repo was set up to learn how to interact with the LLaMA 2 implementation in R following a walk-through from Posit AI blog post [_LLaMA in R with Keras and TensorFlow_](https://blogs.rstudio.com/ai/posts/2023-05-25-llama-tensorflow-keras/), by Tomasz Kalinowski.

+### Attribution
+Kalinowski (2023, May 25).
+Posit AI Blog: LLaMA in R with Keras and TensorFlow.
+Retrieved from https://blogs.rstudio.com/tensorflow/posts/2023-05-25-llama-tensorflow-keras/

+# Overview
+While the original blog post leverages the LLaMA implementation, the code in this repo was slightly modified to make use of Meta's LLaMA 2.
+I used the pre-trained LLaMA-2-7B implementation to pass prompts and predict outputs using a 2022 MacBook Air (24 GB RAM, Apple silicon M2).

+As you can imagine (with no GPUs on a fairly basic chipset from an LLM or deep learning perspective), inference was SLOW.
+I mean, _DEAD SLOW_.
+Perhaps this can be attributed to user error, but it took my machine 5-10 minutes to predict the next 20 tokens given the prompt "The best way to attract bees."
+You've been warned!

+I honestly have to imagine my slowness is due to some user error along the way.
+I only say this because I've locally experimented with Mistral-7B and it is much _much_ faster than my experience with LLaMA.
+I'll dig into this more in the coming months when I have free time.

 # Setup
 - Ensure your machine has access to recently released versions of R and Python
 - This tutorial makes use of R's native pipe operator `|>` introduced in R 4.1.0
 - This project makes use of R's `renv` framework for project-package dependency management
+- You'll need to visit the [https://ai.meta.com/llama/#download-the-model](https://ai.meta.com/llama/#download-the-model) to download LLaMA 2 from Meta after submitting a request - Follow the instructions to ensure you receive a custom download URL that expires within 24 hours of delivery.

 # R Session Info
 ```{r}